badre2911/agonlight2-projetcs/README.md

 ### send
 allows to send file to RS232 (UEXT).
-File is limited to 16k.
 Default BAUD is 115200
 Put a file to /mos directory
-Example command line: `send <filename>`
+Command line: `send <filename>`

 ### dumpview
 allows to dump a file to screen.